Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Data that are actually used to produce images

 Regarding the stars, visual inspection of simulated images shows that the more stars, the more spectacular the result is.
 We therefore need a large, uniform and magnitude limited catalog comprising at least several $10^4$ stars.

-We have chosen to use the electronic version of the Henry Draper catalogue with its extension~\cite{henry_draper}, that were initially published by A.~J.~Cannon and E.~W.~Pickering between 1918 and 1924.
+We have chosen to use the electronic version of the Henry Draper catalogue with its extension~\cite{henry_draper}.
 This catalog comprises more than 250,000 stars.
 For high magnitudes, it is not uniform, some regions of the sky having a deeper coverage (the Galactic anticenter, among others).
 We therefore truncate up to some magnitude around 9.
-After this, some hand made change have to be performed because the magnitude of some binary star systems are not given and this happens for some easily noticeable stars such as $\beta$~Lyrae.
+After this, some handmade changes have to be performed because the magnitude of some binary star systems are not given, something which happens for some easily noticeable stars such as $\beta$~Lyrae.

 For very high resolution images, we also have used the ASCC catalogue of around 2.5~million stars~\cite{kharchenko01}.